 A study of German social, political, and economic developments from the Congress of Vienna to the reunification following the collapse of Communism.
 Specific emphasis will be given to the quest for unification, the rise of Prussia, the Wilhelmine Empire, Germany in the World Wars, and divided Germany during the Cold War until the reunification of 1989-1990.
-Spring of even-numbered years.
+On Demand.